Siege of Scutari (1912–1913): Siege

 The siege of Scutari was initiated by the Montenegrins on 28 October 1912.
 The initial attack was carried out by the Montenegrin army under the command of Prince Danilo and encountered stiff resistance.
 As the conflict settled into siege warfare, the Montenegrins were supported by reinforcements from their Serbian allies.
 Radomir Vešović, a Montenegrin army officer participated in the siege where he was wounded twice, for which he earned a golden Obilić Medal and the nickname the knight of Brdanjolt (Serbian: витез од Брдањолта).(витез од Брдањолта).

 The Turkish and Albanian defenders of Scutari were led by Hasan Riza Pasha and his lieutenant, Essad Pasha.
 After the siege had continued for approximately three months, differences between the two Ottoman leaders boiled over on 30 January 1913, when Essad Pasha had two of his Albanian servants ambush and kill Riza Pasha.
 The ambush occurred as Riza Pasha left Essad's house after a dinner engagement and put Essad Pasha in total control of the Turkish forces at Scutari.
 Differences between the two men centered about the continued defense of the city.
 Riza Pasha desired to continue the fight against the Montenegrins and Serbs while Essad Pasha was a proponent of ending the siege by means of secret negotiations conducted with the counsel of the Russians.
 Essad Pasha's plan was to deliver Scutari to the Montenegrins and Serbs as the price for their support in his attempt to proclaim himself King of Albania.

-The siege, however, continued and even escalated in February when King Nikola of Montenegro received a delegation of Malësian chieftains who stated their allegiance to him and volunteered to join the Montenegrin forces with 3,000 of their own soldiers.
-Shortly thereafter, the Malësian chieftains joined the war by assisting in the attack of the Jubani — Daut-age tower.
+The siege, however, continued and even escalated in February when King Nikola of Montenegro received a delegation of Malësian Albanian chieftains who stated their allegiance to him and volunteered to join the Montenegrin forces with 3,000 of their own soldiers.
+Shortly thereafter, the Malësian Albanian chieftains joined the war by assisting in the attack of the Jubani — Daut-age tower.
 (Note: On that occasion, the Malësians requested that they be allowed to join with the Montenegrin army in the capture of Shkodra.)